Effects of time zones on North American broadcasting: Entertainment

-Youth-oriented music specials such as the American Music Awards, People's Choice Awards and Teen Choice Awards, continue to be held in Los Angeles and air live in the U.S. East Coast while tape-delayed elsewhere, as their airtime is often purchased as a brokered programming arrangement, which also allows standards and practices to watch the ceremony in advance and determine cuts for profanity or content to insert a bleep censor or cut-away, as well as cuts for time and superfluous items such as longer walks than expected by an award winner to the stage or a rare botched performance with the replacement of dress rehearsal footage.
-The Billboard Music Awards have since juggled between tape-delayed West Coast airings and live coast-to-coast U.S. telecasts since the mid-2010s depending on the show's recent viewership changes.
+Youth-oriented music specials such as the People's Choice Awards and Teen Choice Awards, continue to be held in Los Angeles and air live in the U.S. East Coast while tape-delayed elsewhere, as their airtime is often purchased as a brokered programming arrangement, which also allows standards and practices to watch the ceremony in advance and determine cuts for profanity or content to insert a bleep censor or cut-away, as well as cuts for time and superfluous items such as longer walks than expected by an award winner to the stage or a rare botched performance with the replacement of dress rehearsal footage.
+The Billboard Music Awards have since juggled between tape-delayed West Coast airings and live coast-to-coast U.S. telecasts since the mid-2010s, depending on the show's recent viewership changes.

 National New Year's Eve specials are typically broadcast live in the Eastern and Central time zones, and tape-delayed elsewhere in the country (usually by occupying the time slot normally used for late night talk shows) so that the countdown will correspond with the local time zone.
 Some affiliates may preempt the late-night segment of the networked special in order to broadcast live coverage of local celebrations (such as Seattle's KING-TV, which preempts NBC's New Year's Eve special to broadcast the midnight fireworks on the Space Needle, and a special covering the America's Party fireworks in Las Vegas produced by KLAS-TV and syndicated by Nexstar Media Group stations), and it is not uncommon for stations in Central Time to air a local New Year's special immediately after the conclusion of the network special, especially if the networked special does not feature a midnight countdown for it (as has ABC's New Year's Rockin' Eve since 2017).

 Occasionally, networks will produce and broadcast the same live event twice in one night – broadcasting once on an East Coast feed, and again on a West Coast feed three hours later.
 This permits more viewers to watch the broadcast live in prime time (although not all), as the show can air in its usual timeslot in all markets, but incurs the expense and difficulty of delivering two live broadcasts.
 In some cases, the two broadcasts may include intentional differences as easter eggs; while rare, the technique of multiple live broadcasts was a prominent trend for some special live episodes of scripted programs in the 1990s and 2000s during the Must-See TV era by NBC, such as the 30 Rock episodes "Live Show" and "Live from Studio 6H", Will & Grace with "Alive and Schticking", The West Wing with "The Debate", and ERs fourth-season debut with "Ambush".